 - 1. The replica 1 system board. - 2.
-ATX power supply or 6-9V DC wall brick supply positive center. - 3.
+ATX power supply or 7-9V DC wall brick supply positive center. - 3.
 Keyboard, a PC PS/2 or an Apple II/II plus (not //e or //gs). - 4.
 A TV with composite video in, or a composite computer monitor. - 5.
 A video cable to attach to the TV from the replica 1.

 Place or mount the replica 1 board so that it is secured.
 Make sure no metal objects can touch the circuit board or damage could result.
 Next you need to choose what type of power supply you are going to use.
-There are three ways you can power your replica 1 SE.
+There are three ways you can power your replica 1 TE.
 ATX power supplies are the most commonly used power supplies in today's computers.
-You need to use an ATX power supply if you are planning on using the Apple II ASCII keyboard or the Cassette Interface because -12V power is required for the keyboard.
+You need to use an ATX power supply if you are planning on using the Apple II ASCII keyboard because -12V power is required.